 - Evolving Role of the IT Professional.
 This concept has developed interestingly over the past few years and deserves to be highlighted as the workplace landscape broadens to include a variety of generations and skillsets.
 The CIO could be anyone from the former server room intern to the Project Manager with a knack for construction technology solutions.
 Is there a best fit?
 What best advice we can provide to IT professionals and managers as they progress in their careers?

-These are 60 or (2) 30-minute presentations held in breakout rooms.
-Attendees will have a choice to attend one of four concurrent breakout sessions where scheduled.
-We are seeking content which supports the topics focused on (4) tracks: Technical/Core IT, Process Management/Productivity, Professional Development, and BIM/VDC.
+We are seeking content which supports the topics focused on four tracks: Technical/Core IT, Process Management/Productivity, Professional Development, and BIM/VDC.

 - Consider the following ideas for breakouts supporting the Technical/Core IT track: